BIBSYSDEV/nva-nvi/README.md

 ## How to requeue candidates in IndexDLQ

 The `IndexDLQ` is a shared DLQ for all handlers related to indexing.
 `NviRequeueDlqHandler` consumes messages from the `IndexDLQ`, and updates the candidate in the DB with a new version.
 This will trigger the indexing flow for the candidates.

-Default count (Number of messages consumed from DLQ) is 10.
-To specify another count, provide the count as input:
+Default `count` (number of messages consumed from DLQ) is 10.
+To specify another `count`, provide it as input:

 ```json
 {